Bli-AIk/Undertale-Changer-Template/PLAN.md

 This document outlines the long-term update plan for UCT.

-Note that these update plans are not in any particular order and may change, be postponed, or abandoned.
+Please note that these update plans are not in any specific order and may change, be put on hold, or be abandoned.

 For the long-term update plan of UCT, please refer to [PLAN.md](PLAN.md), [PLAN_zh-CN.md](PLAN_zh-CN.md), or [PLAN_zh-TW.md](PLAN_zh-TW.md).

-For specific update content about UCT, please refer to [CHANGELOG.md](CHANGELOG.md), [CHANGELOG_zh-CN.md](CHANGELOG_zh-CN.md), or [CHANGELOG_zh-TW.md](CHANGELOG_zh-TW.md).
+For specific updates regarding UCT, please refer to [CHANGELOG.md](CHANGELOG.md), [CHANGELOG_zh-CN.md](CHANGELOG_zh-CN.md), or [CHANGELOG_zh-TW.md](CHANGELOG_zh-TW.md).

-Simplified Chinese updates and changelogs will be updated first, while other languages will utilize GPT for translation during **version number changes**.
+Simplified Chinese update plans/changelogs will be prioritized for updates; other languages will be translated using GPT during **version number changes**.

 ## General
 ### Refinement of Existing Systems